-Our Projects support a high level of local employment, support local enterprise and have a skills based training program designed around transferable skills and qualifications.
+Each of our mines support a high level of local employment, support local enterprise and have skills based training programs designed around developing transferable skills and qualifications.

-Cash donations and in-kind support continued to be provided by Perseus Mining across its operations.
+Cash donations and in-kind support continued to be provided by Perseus Mining by its operations to their host communities.

-Perseus contributes USD $300,000 annually to the Edikan Trust Fund, which was established by Perseus to support the local communities adjacent to the Edikan Gold Mine.
-Perseus provided an additional USD $ 193,000 worth of support during 2019 for various community projects and the continuation of our tertiary scholarship program.
+Perseus contributes USD $300,000 annually to the Edikan Trust Fund, which was established by Perseus to fund infrastructure and livelihood development initiatives determined by the local communities adjacent to the Edikan Gold Mine.
+Perseus annually provides an additional amount of approximately USD $ 200,000 worth of support for various community projects and the continuation of our tertiary scholarship program.